Huerhu/iCancer-Pred/README.md

 ##  <a name="Binary Classification"></a> Binary Classification
 ##  <a name="Multi-Classification"></a> Multi-Classification
 ##  <a name="Data Folder"></a> Data Folder

--- elasticNet folder :
+###  elasticNet folder :
 "XXXX_overlap.npy" files are feature indexes obtained by using ElasticNet for feature selection in different cancer datasets.

--- site_name folder :
+###  site_name folder :
 "XXXX_enet_site_name.csv" files are names of selected features, e.g."cg13332474".

-# Model Folder
--- "model_binaray.py" needs train/test datasets, train/test labels and indexes.

-e.g."BRCA_test_89.csv", "BRCA_test_label.csv" and "BRCA_overlap.npy"

--- "model_Multi.py" needs flies as same as "model_binaray.py", but only for "all_data".